Charles Cullen: In popular culture

 The 2008 direct-to-video film Killer Nurse, written and directed by Ulli Lommel, was loosely based on Cullen.

+The CBS newsmagazine show 60 Minutes featured an interview with Cullen conducted by correspondent Steve Kroft, in an episode titled "Angel of Death" that originally aired on April 28, 2013.
+It was the first time Cullen had spoken publicly of his crimes or of his motives for committing them.

-On June 25, 2020, the British television channel Sky Crime aired the documentary Charles Cullen – Killing for Kindness.
-The UK True Crime producers Woodcut Mediastory produced the story of the nurse who confessed to murdering up to 40 patients during his 16-year career.
+On June 25, 2020, the British television channel Sky Crime aired the documentary Charles Cullen – Killing for Kindness, produced by Woodcut Mediastory.

 The film The Good Nurse, adapted from Charles Graeber's non-fiction book The Good Nurse: A True Story of Medicine, Madness, and Murder, was released on Netflix on October 26, 2022.
 Eddie Redmayne portrays Cullen and Jessica Chastain portrays coworker Amy Loughren, a nurse who helped implicate Cullen and assisted detectives by talking with Cullen after work hours while she wore a wire.

-Capturing the Killer Nurse is a 2022 documentary film about the convicted serial killer Charles Cullen.
+Capturing the Killer Nurse is a 2022 documentary film about Cullen.
 It includes interviews with Cullen, his co-workers, detectives and Amy Loughren, a nurse who assisted the detectives.
 There are interviews with family members of the victims, true crime author Charles Graeber and audio from Cullen himself.
-The film also takes a look at a U.S. healthcare system saying that profit motives of private healthcare helped Charles continue to commit his crimes without consequences.
 It began streaming on Netflix on November 11, 2022.

+A 2023 episode of the podcast Criminal is an interview with Amy Loughren and covers the story.